 The Pioneers

-If you consider 1920 as roughly the beginning of the jazz style of American popular music, these early vocalists were strong influencers - mainly by changing the popular singing style into a more intimate, conversational delivery, helped by the invention of the microphone.
-Also this more relaxed delivery of lyrics fit with a new music style called swing which was based on 4/4 time.
+If you consider 1920 as roughly the beginning of jazz, the early vocalists were strong influencers -- mainly by changing the popular singing style into a more intimate, conversational delivery, helped by the invention of the microphone.
+Also, this more relaxed delivery of lyrics fit with a new music style called swing, which was based on 4/4 time.

-Vaudeville, (a farce with music) is a form of light entertainment popular from the mid-1890s until the early 1930s.
+Vaudeville, a farce with music, was popular from the mid-1890s until the early 1930s.
 A show consisted of 10 to 15 individual unrelated acts, featuring magicians, acrobats, comedians, trained animals, jugglers, singers, and dancers.
 Today we’d call it a variety show.

 Hollywood musicals were very popular from the B&W Fred Astaire-Ginger Rogers films of the ‘30s to the MGM color extravaganzas of the ‘40s and ‘50s.
 The “golden age” of Broadway musicals was in the 1940s-50s.